shanedonburke/Artistree/README.md

 We have a EULA/Rules section that currently does not have anything in it but we intend to have a proper EULA.

+## Bugs

+1. Currently we have an issue that when refreshing will cause the website to 404.
+We are not sure what the problem is but the core functionality of the website works fine as long as the user does not refresh. -- TO BE FIXED
+2. Another bug we have is that the EULA page does not get linked appropriately resulting in a 404.
+This worked while hosting it on our machines but hosting it on github pages results in the link throwing a 404.

 ## Available Scripts

 In the project directory, you can run: